Zach-Pate/Become-App/README.md

     *   Drag an event vertically to move it to a different time.
 The time display on the tile updates in real-time as you drag.
     *   Drag the top or bottom handles of an event to adjust its duration.
     *   Long-press an event to edit or delete it.
+*   **Advanced Gesture Handling:** The app now correctly differentiates between scrolling the timeline and dragging an event, preventing accidental edits and providing a smoother user experience.
 *   **Smooth Dragging:** Events now move and resize smoothly with your finger, without any jitter.
 The time display on the tile also updates in real-time.
 *   **Velocity-Based Snapping:** Events now snap to a 10-minute grid when dragged or resized.
 *   **Haptic Feedback:** The app provides haptic feedback when you're moving or resizing an event.